kubeportal/kubeportal/README.md

 # kubeportal

-Kubeportal is a web application enabling a single sign-on experience for Kubernetes clusters:
+Kubeportal is a web application for getting a single sign-on Kubernetes experience for end users:

+  * Kubeportal manages a user database for the cluster.
+  * Administrative users get an admin web UI for adding / deleting cluster users.
+  * Kubeportal makes sure that users have according namespaces and service accounts in Kubernetes, by talking to the API server whenever the administrative users changes something.
-  * Admin can manage Kubernetes users in a nice web UI.
+  * Non-administrative users get a web UI for downloading their `kubectl` config file.
-  * The neccessary namespaces, service accounts and role bindings in Kubernetes are accordingly managed.
-  * Users can download their kubectl config file in a nice web UI.
-  * User passwords are checked against an authentication backend, such as LDAP.
+  * Kubeportal acts as OAuth2 authentication provider.
+This enables applications with OAuth2 login support, such as Grafana, to use it as authentication frontend.
-  * OAuth web applications can use it as authentication provider.
+  * Kubeportal acts as reverse proxy that adds Bearer tokens to HTTP requests.
+This enables applications with JWT login support, such as Kubernetes dashboard, to use it as authentication frontend.
-  * Bearer auth web application can use it as reverse proxy.
+  * Kubeportal can delegate password checking to a backend entity, such as a LDAP server.

+The intended outcome is that the cluster web login always looks the same, and that user administration no longer means to deal with YML files.

 ```
 +-------+